Nest Preschool

 Program Learning Areas

-One of the pillars of the Reggio Emilia philosophy is the idea of the “environment as the third teacher” (with the child and teacher being the first and second “teachers” together, as co-learners).
-With this in mind, at Nest we have designed every space within our classroom with care and intention.
-We strive to create learning centers that invite children to explore by themselves and in groups; a home-like atmosphere that is inviting and captivating. children are encouraged to wonder, think and ask questions.
+One of the pillars of the Reggio Emilia philosophy is the idea of the “environment as the third teacher” (with the child and the teacher/family members being the first and second “teachers”, together, as co-learners).
+We believe that children learn best in environments that provide natural light, access to natural materials, and the freedom to move, explore, and engage in open-ended play by themselves and in collaboration with others.
+With this in mind, we have designed every space within our classroom with care and intention.
+We strive to create learning centers that invite children to explore by themselves and in groups; a home-like atmosphere that is inviting and captivating.
+Children are encouraged to wonder, think and ask questions.

 • Montessori-inspired: Open shelving with trays of organized art supplies (various papers, paints, brushes, collage materials, clay).